PrajothSenthilKumar/RAG-App-using-AWS-Bedrock-and-FAISSDB/README.md

 # RAG-App-using-AWS-Bedrock-and-FAISSDB

 **Before implementing the below, create a virtual environment using the command "conda create -p venv python==3.12" and activate the environment "conda activate '.....\venv'".
-Then install the necessary modules by "pip install requirements.txt".**
+Then install the necessary modules by "pip install -r requirements.txt".**

 **To run it --> "streamlit run app.py"**